irwtdvoys/aoc-2021/readme.md

 ##### Day 05

 Was pretty late in the day when I got around to this and it runs slower than expected and required more memory so I've done something badly somewhere...

+##### Day 06

+Didn't really pay attention to the obvious exponential growth hint so part 1 was a mice clean model of the school that would never work for part 2.
+Re-thought it through and simply kept a count of numbers of fish at the 9 different stages.